 Ho Chi Minh’s Mausoleum

-Ba Dinh Square was where, in 1945, Ho Chi Minh read out the Declaration of Independence and is the site of annual national celebrations today.
-Dominating the west side is the Ho Chi Minh Mausoleum, where the embalmed body of the 'father of... see full details
+Ba Dinh Square was where Ho Chi Minh read out the Declaration of Independence in 1945, and is the site of annual national celebrations today.
+The Ho Chi Minh Mausoleum dominates the site's west side and is where the embalmed body of the... see full details

-The natural wonder of Halong Bay, renowned for its spectacular scenery and limestone grottos and caves, has been declared a UNESCO World Heritage Site.
-The bay is peppered with over 1,600 inlets and tiny islands emerging almost mystically out of the emerald waters of... see full details
+The natural wonder of Halong Bay has been declared a UNESCO World Heritage Site.
+Renowned for its spectacular scenery and limestone grottos and caves, the bay is peppered with over 1,600 inlets and tiny islands emerging almost mystically out of the emerald waters of... see full details

 Cu Chi Tunnels